AI for healthcare and in silico clinical trials

 AI-based methods and software to support In Silico Clinical Trials (ISCT) and decision making in clinical settings.

-What are in silico clinical trials (ISCT)?
+In silico clinical trials (ISCT)

 Latest publications